Heartland BancCorp (OTCMKTS:HLAN) Lifted to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Heartland BancCorp (OTCMKTS:HLAN) from a hold rating to a buy rating in a report released on Wednesday morning, Zacks.com reports.
-The brokerage currently has $101.00 price objective on the bank’s stock.
+Heartland BancCorp (OTCMKTS:HLAN) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Tuesday, Zacks.com reports.
+The brokerage currently has a $103.00 target price on the bank’s stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 10.75% from the company’s previous close.

 According to Zacks, “HEARTLAND BANCORP is a registered Ohio bank holding company and the parent of Heartland Bank.
 Heartland Bank is a state-chartered bank, a member of the Federal Reserve, a member of the FDIC and an Equal Housing Lender.
 Heartland BancCorp is currently quoted on the over-the-counter (OTC) Bulletin Board Service under the symbol HLAN. “

-Separately, Piper Sandler downgraded shares of Heartland BancCorp from an overweight rating to a neutral rating and lowered their price target for the company from $102.00 to $97.00 in a report on Tuesday, July 27th.
+Separately, Piper Sandler downgraded shares of Heartland BancCorp from an “overweight” rating to a “neutral” rating and dropped their target price for the company from $102.00 to $97.00 in a report on Tuesday, July 27th.

-Heartland BancCorp (OTCMKTS:HLAN) last announced its quarterly earnings results on Sunday, July 25th.
-The bank reported $2.06 EPS for the quarter, beating the Zacks’ consensus estimate of $1.89 by $0.17.
-The business had revenue of $15.40 million during the quarter, compared to the consensus estimate of $15.30 million.
-As a group, equities research analysts predict that Heartland BancCorp will post 8.36 earnings per share for the current fiscal year.
+Heartland BancCorp (OTCMKTS:HLAN) last posted its earnings results on Sunday, July 25th.
+The bank reported $2.06 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.89 by $0.17.
+The business had revenue of $15.40 million for the quarter, compared to analysts’ expectations of $15.30 million.
+As a group, equities analysts forecast that Heartland BancCorp will post 8.36 EPS for the current fiscal year.

-The firm also recently declared a dividend, which will be paid on Sunday, October 10th.
-Investors of record on Friday, September 24th will be issued a $2.508 dividend.
-This represents a dividend yield of 2.75%.
-The ex-dividend date is Thursday, September 23rd.
-Heartland BancCorp’s payout ratio is 34.24%.

 About Heartland BancCorp